Kinsa/ParkingAttendantBackend/readme.md

 I then tried to run them and realised I needed to install the Test package: `composer require --dev symfony/test-pack` per https://symfony.com/doc/current/testing.html

 And I needed to modify my docker config.
-The error I was getting indicated that my user didn't have privlidges for the test database.
+The error I was getting indicated that my user didn't have privileges for the test database.
 I knew I needed to GRANT ALL on * but wasn't sure how to do that with docker so I provided the docker-compose file to Claude and asked it how I would modify it so that my user had access to all databases.
 It then showed me how to create a SQL file to be run when bringing up the container to run the GRANT command

 I then had to remigrate and re load the fixture: